 It’s good to talk to your caterers (if you use one) early on.
 Unless you ask, they will most likely just offer you their standard package.
 Which may not be great.
 We have spoken to a few of them, and they are always happy to talk about more exciting options.
 And if they are as good as they say they are, they can get you almost any drinks you want.

 And if for some reason you really struggle to provide the non-alcoholic drink you’d like, there is always one last resort.
 Most non-drinking people already know what they like, and where to get it.
-So you can ask the venue if it’s ok for your guests to bring their own bottles, with a corkage fee if necessary.
-That way, all your guests will come to your special day safe in the knowledge that they will have something nice to drink, and you will have one less thing to worry about.
+You can ask the venue if it’s ok for your guests to bring their own bottles.
+And you can be prepared to pay a corkage fee.
+That way, all your guests will come to your special day safe in the knowledge that they will have something nice to drink.
+And you will have one less thing to worry about.

 Thanks so much Laura.
 When’s the mindful drinking festival on?